uidaholib/iwdl_source/docs/notes.md

 Note: `filename/<name>` is optional, and name can be arbitrarily set as long as the extension is correct.

-run jekyll to create `pdf-fetch.txt` in utilities. use wget to harvest pdfs, `wget -i "pdf-fetch.txt"`. this downloads all PDFs in the metadata, setting the file name to the "resource-identifier".
+run jekyll to create `pdf-fetch.txt` in utilities. use wget to harvest pdfs, `wget --wait=3 --random-wait -i "pdf-fetch.txt"`. this downloads all PDFs in the metadata, setting the file name to the "resource-identifier".

 ## Item images